-AED 017 Intermediate Vocabulary Skills (NNL) (1-0 to 4-0) 1-4 hrs.
+AED 017 Intermediate Vocabulary Skills (NNL) (1-0 to 4-0)

 Continues to develop basic English vocabulary skills.
 Focuses on building vocabulary using software and website links on computers.
-Further explores a variety of life-skills and workrelated topics.
+Further explores a variety of life-skills and work-related topics.
 This course is the second in a sequence of three courses.
 It is for students of English who have limited native language literacy skills.
 Students must take a language skills test which identifies the Nonnative Literacy student before enrolling.
 Carries no transfer credit.

-AED 018 Advanced Vocabulary Skills (NNL) (1-0 to 4-0) 1-4 hrs.
+AED 018 Advanced Vocabulary Skills (NNL) (1-0 to 4-0)